 Leporello: Almost sounds Italian to me but it is not.
 Leporello is an independent bookstore with a friendly service located behind the imposing St. Stephen’s Cathedral.
 Although located in one of the busiest areas, it is strangely quiet inside.
 The store however has a sad little English collection (as of Sept.
 2016) There wasn’t much to browse because my guess is that they don’t sell as many English books because of low demand.
 Having said that, I still enjoyed the look and feel of the store and a friendly smile always helps.

 Tyrolia Buch: If you want to go and stare at books, go here!
 Seriously I am not kidding.
 Just next to the metro station, Tyrolia is another chain in the country.
 They have tons of books in German and if you are like me, fascinated by the same books read in English and comparing their covers in other languages, this store should be fun.
 That being said, Tyrolia’s English collection was a sorry state with just a rack.

 Stephansplatz 5, Vienna

 Overall, I expected a more international vibe from Vienna.
-Maybe I didn’t go to the right stores and I might have a lot left to explore but these are my short findings.
-There are several second hand bookstores in the city with great deals and if you know German and you are a student looking for academic books, you should see Manz bookstore on Kohlmarkt.
+Maybe I didn’t go to the right stores and still have a lot left to explore but these were my short findings.
+There are several second hand bookstores in the city with great deals and if you know German and are a student looking for academic books, you should see Manz bookstore on Kohlmarkt.
 I went there looking for fiction and came back empty handed.